voxpupuli/puppetboard/README.md

   ghcr.io/voxpupuli/puppetboard
 ```

+Optionally you can set `PUPPETBOARD_URL_PREFIX` env variable to a value like `/puppetboard` to run the app under a URL prefix.

 We also provide the Dockerfile so you can build the image yourself:
 ```bash
 docker build -t puppetboard .